 They are precise in their ways.

 A high achiever does not use words that allow for ambiguity.
 When they want a certain amount of money, they specify the exact amount.
 When they want to accomplish a BAHG (Big Ass Hairy Goal), they define their target in every way possible.
 When it is going to happen, who it is going to involve, what resources are needed, and what are plans B (and C, and D).
 If you want to achieve something great in this world, then define EXACTLY what you want.
 Make a poster or a screensaver out of it.
-Keep it in your view at all times.
+Always keep it in your view.
 Keep it on your refrigerator.
 Become obsessed with it.
 That is the only way you will make it happen.

 The main point of this list is to show that there are regular habits that lead to success.
 If you have been looking for the “magic beans” to productivity, then you will never find them.
 Everything about how to be highly productive (which leads to a high rate of success) has already been done.